JetBrains/java-annotations/README.md

 }

 ```
-To add a dependency using Maven write the following in `pom.xml`:
+To add a dependency using Maven, write the following in `pom.xml`:
 ```xml
 <dependency>
   <groupId>org.jetbrains</groupId>